supercooldave/supercooldave.github.io/2017/STS/index.md

 about the requirements,

 This deliverable will consist of:

-\begin{enumerate}
-    \item An overview of the system-under-design.
+1. An overview of the system-under-design.
-    \item An overview of the expected users.
+2. An overview of the expected users.
-    \item An overview of how you would expect to make money from the software, if relevant.
+3. An overview of how you would expect to make money from the software, if relevant.
-    \item A list of features that the system must, should and could exhibit.
+4. A list of features that the system must, should and could exhibit.
-    \item A list of non-functional constraints on the system, such as those related to security, privacy, performance, quality of service, and so forth.
+5. A list of non-functional constraints on the system, such as those related to security, privacy, performance, quality of service, and so forth.
-\end{enumerate}

 All team members should contribute to this deliverable.

-## D3: Project Plan --- Tuesday, April 4 (wk 14)
+### D3: Project Plan

+**Due: Tuesday, April 4 (wk 14)**
+{: .blue}

 This deliverable should include:

-\begin{enumerate}
-    \item A detailed (but preliminary) project plan covering all activities and all members.
+1. A detailed (but preliminary) project plan covering all activities and all members.
-     \item Dependencies between activities.
+2. Dependencies between activities.
-     \item Estimated times of activities.
+3. Estimated times of activities.
-     \item Estimated resources (people) for each activity.
+4. Estimated resources (people) for each activity.
-\end{enumerate}

 The deliverable could be based on a Gantt chart plus descriptions of the various activities, or it could be based on a snapshot of your Trello/Taiga board.

-%This deliverable is primarily the responsibility of the Management.

 The plan must include slack time at the end of term to account for delays that may occur.
 The plan must include time to learn what needs